iotaledger/documentation/channels/0.1/introduction/get-started.md

     println!("Receiving announcement message");
     ```

-    The `Client` object expects the channel address and message identifier to be converted to this type.

-6. Use the `Client` object to get the message from the Tangle
+6. Use the `client` object to get the message from the Tangle

     ```rust
     let list = client.recv_messages_with_options(&announcement_link, recv_opt)?;
     ```

-    The `recv_messages_with_options()` method authenticates any messages that it finds by validating the signature against the channel address.

 7. Iterate through the messages and make sure that they are `Announce` messages by checking the header